Shipping or Transporting Game

 Key to Required Documents for Non-Commercial Shipments5

 SEALING: State game regulations require that brown/grizzly bears, black bears taken in GMUs 1-7, 11-17 and 20, lynx, wolf, and wolverine must be sealed by an ADF&G or Alaska Department of Public Safety (DPS), Division of Alaska Wildlife Troopers (AWT) representative.
 Brown/grizzly bears taken in GMUs 6A, 6B, 6C, 8, 12, 19D, 20D, 20E and 25D must be sealed within the unit, except that those taken in 20D or 20E may be sealed at Tok and those taken in GMU 6A, B, and C may be sealed at Yakutat.
 All brown/grizzly and black bears must be sealed before they may be exported from Alaska.
-Sheep rams taken in Units 7, 9, 11–16, 19, 20 and 24 and sheep rams with horn restrictions in Units 23, 25 and 26 must be sealed.
-It is illegal to transport sheep horns outside the state before sealing.
+Sheep rams taken in Units 7, 9, 11–16, 19, 20 and 24 and sheep rams with horn restrictions in Units 23, 25 and 26 must be sealed, it is illegal to transport sheep horns from these areas outside the state before sealing.

 CITES PERMIT: Required for shipment of hides, skulls, meat or other parts of bears, wolves, or lynx out of the United States.
 An exemption applies for unprocessed (raw) trophies of black bear and sandhill crane.
 Available6 at U.S. Fish & Wildlife Service (USFWS, Law Enforcement [LE]) offices in Anchorage and Fairbanks.
 Fee required.